 Brendan Rothwell is an accomplished Canadian bassist, composer, and producer.
 He believes in bucking the trend of the bass being in the background, preferring to optimize the tone, scale, feeling and musicality of the instrument.
 His playing demonstrates meaning and depth.

 Brendan describes the 1986 album from Miles Davis, “Tutu”, featuring the great Marcus Miller, as the trigger and driving force for his decision to play the bass.

 The art of business and leadership is inextricably linked in all of Brendan’s projects, and he firmly believes in applying a business mindset to the industry of music.

 Brendan's work has featured in global radio shows, podcasts, and high-end online music publications.

 August 2017 brought positive news from Brendan’s home town with nominations in two categories of the YYC Music Awards.
-“Time On My Hands” is nominated in the Category of Jazz Recording of the Year.
-Brendan is nominated in the Category of People’s Choice Award.
+“Time On My Hands” is nominated in the category of Jazz Recording of the Year.
+The first single from the album - “This Is The Love” - is nominated in the category of The People’s Choice Award.

 Online Artist Interview.